Central Participant Database/ru

 To export filtered participants, use first the search filters.
-Then. click on the checkbox located on the left side of the Action column (to select all the filtered participants).
-Then, click on the Selected participant(s)... button located at the bottom-right side of the table and select the export function.
+Then. click the checkbox located on the left side of the Action column (to select all the filtered participants).
+Then, click the Selected participant(s)... button located at the bottom-right side of the table and select the export function.
 In this way, only the filtered participants will be exported.

 If you wish to filter the users from your database, use the search/dropdown boxes located below each column title:

 Enter information in the search fields or select from the dropdown lists (when possible) the participants you want to be listed after the filtering process.

 Additional (technical) information is available in the Central participants database (User panel) Development wiki.